Conflict (narrative)

+Conflict is a major element of narrative or dramatic story structure, wherein opposing forces create challenges that introduce uncertainty and/or delay to if and when characters will achieve their goals.
+Conflict may also serve as a motivation for characters to take action.

+The modern theory of literary conflict developed in European and European diaspora literature starting in the 20th century.
+It is often applied to other stories, framing them as centering around one or more conflicts, though that may or may not have been the intent of the author.

 Basic nature

-Conflict in literature refers to two different things.
-One is conflict in events.
-And the other is conflict in character.
-These were later conceptualized as internal or external.

-When conflict is about events, these are often called Act of God, or sometimes Deus ex machina.
-The variety of these are not always in the character's control, which means they are external, or reactive.

-When conflict is about character, this can be external or internal.
-External would be because it's in the purview of another character to decide and the character lacks agency.
-Internal is where the character is struggling with themselves.
-These struggles with the character doesn't always have to be with a proscribed villain, or even an antagonist, it can be simply the characters clashing in motivation from moment to moment.
+A purpose of conflict is to create tension in the story, making readers more interested by leaving them uncertain which of the characters or forces will prevail.

-There may be multiple points of conflict in a single story, as characters may have more than one desire or may struggle versus more than one opposing force.
-When a conflict is resolved and the reader discovers which force or character succeeds, it creates a sense of closure.
+There may be multiple points of conflict in a single story, as characters may have more than one desire or may struggle against more than one opposing force.
+When a conflict comes to a resolution and the reader discovers which force or character succeeds, it creates a sense of closure.
 Conflicts may resolve at any point in a story, particularly where more than one conflict exists, but stories do not always resolve every conflict.
-If a story ends without resolving the main or major conflict(s), it is said to have an "open" ending.
-Open endings, which can serve to ask the reader to consider the conflict more personally, may not satisfy them, but obvious conflict resolution may also leave readers disappointed in the story.
+If a story ends without resolving the main or major conflict(s), it is said to have an open ending, which can serve to ask the reader to consider the conflict more personally, and may not satisfy them, but obvious conflict resolution may also leave readers disappointed in the story.

+Conflict may be internal or external—that is, it may occur within a character's mind or between a character and exterior forces.
+External conflict is most visible between two or more characters, usually a protagonist and an antagonist/enemy/villain, but can also be against nature or something else.